Bobbikins

 Bobbikins is a 1959 British comedy film directed by Robert Day and starring Shirley Jones and Max Bygraves.
-It was made in CinemaScope and released by 20th Century Fox.
+It was written by Oscar Brodney and made in CinemaScope and released by 20th Century Fox.
 It was produced by the British subsidiary of 20th Century Fox and shot at Elstree Studios.

 Plot

-This adventure follows the story of a young navy man, his wife (Shirley Jones) and their baby son, Bobby aka Bobbikins.
+This adventure follows the story of a young navy man, his wife and their baby son, Bobby, also known as Bobbikins.
 To his surprise, Dad discovers his son talks, not baby-talk or gibberish but has adult conversations with his father only.
 Bobbikins learns stock market tips and passes them to his Dad.

 After making a killing on the stock market, problems really begin.
-The dad is presumed mad, the government is after him, and the break down of relations between the young couple ensues.
+The dad is presumed mad, the government is after him, and the breakdown of relations between the young couple ensues.
 But there is hope.